kelloggm/cs-490-website/_announcements/week-0.md

 ---
-title: Draft Website Works
+title: Welcome to CS 490!
 week: 0
-date: 2023-01-03
+date: 2023-01-17
 ---

-Testing the announcements function.
-TODO: remove this before publishing, hopefully!
+Welcome to CS 490!
+This webpage is the main hub for the course.